 This cheekily named restaurant was founded in Park Slope back in 2006 and has been serving up some of the best vegan, kosh, and gluten-free eats around ever since.
-The Latin inspired dishes here, like empanadas and arepas, are packed with flavor and the best ingredients.
+The Latin-inspired dishes here, like empanadas and arepas, are packed with flavor and the best ingredients.
 Can't make it to Brooklyn?
-Check out their other location, VSPOT Organic, in the East Village.
+Check out their other location at the Vegan Food Court in the East Village.

 Lower East Side residents know just how hard it is to get a reservation at veggie-famous chef Amanda Cohen’s rockstar vegetarian restaurant.
 But with dishes like Brussels Sprout Tacos, Popcorn Beets, and Pumpkin Pad Thai, the wait is worth it.
 Fitt Tip: There are a lot of cheese adorned items on the menu, so be sure to let your waiter know if you're vegan.

 If you find yourself near Greenpoint, make sure to grab a slice at this small, hole-in-the-wall vegan pizza joint.
-The low-key, authentic Brooklyn pizzeria is perfect for a by-the-slice, plant-based cheese concoction.
-With all of the different topping combinations, we won't judge if you order a whole pie to-go.
+The low-key, authentic Brooklyn pizzeria is perfect for a by-the-slice, plant-based cheese 'za.
+With all of the different topping combinations (like vegan chorizo sausage crumbles, buffalo cauliflower, seitan pepperoni, and more), we won't judge if you order a whole pie to-go.

 Attention vegetarians: it’s time to take your shoes off and enter this veggie-only Korean shrine.
-You’ll have to surrender your shoes at the door before feasting on carefully-crafted rice bowls, tofu delights, and mushroom madness.
-With a mushroom-heavy menu, order à la carte and ask your waiter about the specials to get a taste of something different.
+You’ll have to surrender your kicks at the door before feasting on carefully-crafted rice bowls, tofu delights, and mushroom madness.
 Not sure what to order?
 Try out their stone bowl entrées, filled with exotic veggies, lotus root, fresh greens, and rice.

-Can’t find any good vegetarian Mexican food in NYC?
+Fantasizing about some quality veggie Mexican food?
 Well, you can officially quit daydreaming because Jajaja in the Lower East Side and Brooklyn serves up authentic Mexican street food that’s just what you’ve been wishing for.
 You won’t find any marinated meats here — just a selection of tacos and bowls featuring delicious ingredients like tempura cauliflower, fermented black beans, hemp and flaxseed battered chayote, and pickled peppers.

 At this vegan hot spot in the Upper West Side and Union Square, they believe in spreading peace by way of your plate.
 Everything here is 100% vegan, but that doesn’t translate to a small menu of select items.
 At Peacefood Cafe, you can fill up on everything from sandwiches and sushi to pizza and dessert.
 Now comes the hard part — deciding what to order.